andreasvaglic/AspNetCore1.0_WorkOut/README.md

-# Override startup host configuration for Server listening url's and environment using environment variables
+# Override startup host configuration for Server listening urls and environment using environment variables

 ### Create environment variables for machine and user ([Using PowerShell](https://technet.microsoft.com/en-us/library/ff730964.aspx)) :